 How do I pay employees?
 (Employee Series)

-So, you’ve made it through the governmental requirements for hiring employees like accounts you need to set up and laws you need to follow – but how do you actually pay your new employee?
+We hope you’ve found our series on requirements for hiring employees helpful.
+If you’ve read all the blogs, you’ve made it through the governmental requirements for hiring employees like accounts you need to set up and laws you need to follow.

 1. Calculate accurate withholding for employees